chg-training/chg-training-resources/docs/population_genetics/plotting_haplotypes/README.md

 )
 ```

-Let's put that all together into a function and try it:
+I've put that all together into a function which you can find here:
 ```
 plot_haplotypes <- function(
 	haplotypes,